Helping Your 1 to 3 Year Old Child Eat Well

 What can I do to help my child eat well?

-Children often need to see, smell, and touch a food many times before tasting it.
-Your child may need to taste a food many times before they eat it.
+Children may need to see, smell and touch a food many times before tasting it.
+They may taste a food many times before they eat it.
 Continue to offer new foods and include foods your child has refused in the past.

-Be patient.
-Keep giving your child foods made in different ways: raw, cooked (steamed, roasted), in stews, soups and sauces.
-If your child likes vegetables cooked a certain way, give them other vegetables made that same way.
+For example, vegetables can be served raw (chopped or grated), roasted, cooked in soups and pasta sauces, or blended in a smoothie.
+If your child likes vegetables prepared a certain way, give them other vegetables made that same way.

 For More Information